Temple of Artemis — Selçuk

 The temple was rebuilt in 323 BCE, and then burned by the Goths in 262 CE.

-In the 500s CE, some of its columns were tranported north to Constantinople and used to build the Aya Sofya, while the remaining stones were taken away to build the Basilica of St John.
+In the 500s CE, some of its columns were transported north to Constantinople and used to build the Aya Sofya, while the remaining stones were taken away to build the Basilica of St John.
 When that was destroyed, those same stones were used to build the Isa Bey mosque.

 The Temple of Artemis was only re-discovered in 1869 after a long search by John Turtle Wood.
 There are a few artifacts in the British Museum in London.
 Not very much, as the temple was largely disassembled in ancient times to build the Basilica of Saint John and other structures in the area.

-Trying to find it with GPS?
+Trying to find the temple with GPS?

 UTM 35S 0531946 4200259